-I. He expands our faith personally
+I. He expands our faith Personally

-Her answer to Elisha is to tell him that all she has is “a pot of oil”.
-The word “pot” refers to “a flask”.
+Her answer to Elisha is to tell him that all she has is “a jar of oil”.
+The word “jar” refers to “a flask”.
 This oil was probably a small amount of anointing oil, used by the prophets to anoint the men of God.
 This little flask of oil had sat in the house unused since her husband died.
 That little, insignificant flask of oil would be the answer to her prayers.

-What we fail to realize is that God has already given us everything we need to get our need met.
-That widow said that the only thing of value she had was a pot of oil.
-Yet, you have I have so much more than a mere pot of oil!
+What we fail to realize is that God has already given us everything we need to get our needs met.
+That widow said that the only thing of value she had was a jar of oil.
+Yet, you have I have so much more than a mere jar of oil!
 Think about it!
 If you are saved, you are a child of God!
-He has promised to hear you prayers, (Jeremiah 33:3).
+He has promised to hear your prayers, (Jeremiah 33:3).

 He has promised to answer your prayers, (Matthew 7:7-11).
-He has promised to meet all your needs, (Philippians 4:19; Matthew 6:25-34).
+He has promised to meet all your needs, (Matthew 6:25-34; Philippians 4:19).
 We look at our problems and they look so large.
 We look at our possessions and they seem so small.
 Yet, we always fail to factor God into the equation!
 So, He places us in situations where our faith in Him must be expanded!

 II.
 He Expands Our Faith Publicly

-Did she say, “Don’t ask me why, but I want to borrow some empty jars, pots and pans”?
+Did she say, “Don’t ask me why, but I want to borrow some empty jars, pots, and pans”?
 Did she say, “I am flat broke, but God is about to meet my need!
-I don’t know how He is going to do it, but the man of God said go borrow some pots.
-I don’t understand it, but I know God is going to make a way.”
+I don’t know how He is going to do it, but the man of God said go borrow some vessels.
+I don’t understand it, but I know God is going to make a way here.”

 It may have been that God used her to speak to her neighbors!
-They might have thought she had lost her mind as she went door to door collecting those vessels.
-But, what a witness it would have been when the Lord met her need!
+They might have thought she had lost her mind as she went door to door collecting those vessels but, what a witness it would have been when the Lord met her need!
 God used her as a living, breathing sermon to her neighbors.
 He does the same thing in your life and mine!
 We talk about how we love the Lord and its just words until the Lord sends us into the valleys of life.

 III.
 He Expands Our Faith Privately